Representing Domain-Mixing Optical Degradation for Real-World Computational Aberration Correction via Vector Quantization: Abstract

 \section{Abstract}

 Relying on paired synthetic data, existing learning-based Computational Aberration Correction (CAC) methods are confronted with the intricate and multifaceted synthetic-to-real domain gap, which leads to suboptimal performance in real-world applications.
 In this paper, in contrast to improving the simulation pipeline, we deliver a novel insight into real-world CAC from the perspective of Unsupervised Domain Adaptation (UDA).
 By incorporating readily accessible unpaired real-world data into training, we formalize the Domain Adaptive CAC (DACAC) task, and then introduce a comprehensive Real-world aberrated images (Realab) dataset to benchmark it.
-The setup task presents a formidable challenge due to the intricacy of understanding the target aberration domain.
-To this intent, we propose a novel Quntized Domain-Mixing Representation (QDMR) framework as a potent solution to the issue.
-QDMR adapts the CAC model to the target domain from three key aspects: (1) reconstructing aberrated images of both domains by a VQGAN to learn a Domain-Mixing Codebook (DMC) which characterizes the degradation-aware priors; (2) modulating the deep features in CAC model with DMC to transfer the target domain knowledge; and (3) leveraging the trained VQGAN to generate pseudo target aberrated images from the source ones for convincing target domain supervision.
+The setup task presents a formidable challenge due to the intricacy of understanding the target optical degradation domain.
+To this intent, we propose a novel Quantized Domain-Mixing Representation (QDMR) framework as a potent solution to the issue.
+Centering around representing and quantizing the optical degradation which is consistent across different images, QDMR adapts the CAC model to the target domain from three key aspects: (1) reconstructing aberrated images of both domains by a VQGAN to learn a Domain-Mixing Codebook (DMC) characterizing the optical degradation; (2) modulating the deep features in CAC model with DMC to transfer the target domain knowledge; and (3) leveraging the trained VQGAN to generate pseudo target aberrated images from the source ones for convincing target domain supervision.
 Extensive experiments on both synthetic and real-world benchmarks reveal that the models with QDMR consistently surpass the competitive methods in mitigating the synthetic-to-real gap, which produces visually pleasant real-world CAC results with fewer artifacts.
-Codes and datasets will be made publicly available. \keywords{Computational Aberration Correction, Vector Quantize, Unsupervised Domain Adaptation.}
+Codes and datasets are made publicly available at \url{https://github.com/zju-jiangqi/QDMR}.